amudhabalan/nodejs-reactjs-mongodb-winery-app/README.md

 - CSS3 for styling
 - Axios for HTTP requests
 ### BackEnd
-- Connects to a NodeJS API
+* Connects to a NodeJS API
-- 5 API Endpoints that provides
+* ExpressJs used as a Server
--- List of all Wines
+* NoSQL Database MongoDB used for datastore
--- Year BreakDown for a given wine
+* 5 API Endpoints that provides
--- Variety BreakDown for a given wine
+  * List of all Wines
--- Region BreakDown for a given wine
+  * Year BreakDown for a given wine
--- Year & Variety BreakDown for a given wine
+  * Variety BreakDown for a given wine
-- ExpressJs used as a Server
+  * Region BreakDown for a given wine
-- NoSQL Database MongoDB used for datastore
+  * Year & Variety BreakDown for a given wine